reneaas/ComputationalPhysics/projects/project2/README.md

 - [make_plot.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project2/codes/make_plot.py): Creates a plot of the ground state wavefunction based on the computations done in main.cpp
 - [plot_wavefunctions.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project2/codes/plot_wavefunctions.py): plots several wavefunctions together where the only parameter that differs is the angular frequency

-### main.cpp
-Contains the main program to solve the eigenvalue problems.

-### functions.cpp and functions.h
-Contains all the necessary functions for main.cpp to work.
-It's essentially a package deal.

-### make_plot.py
-A python script that reads data and creates a plot of a wavefunction.

 ## Results

 The [results](https://github.com/reneaas/ComputationalPhysics/tree/master/projects/project2/codes/results) are organized as follows: